REMLA24-TEAM-15/Operation/README.md

 ```
 One controller and 2 worker nodes are defined.
 The number of worker nodes can be increased by changing num_workers [here](https://github.com/REMLA24-TEAM-15/Operation/blob/main/Vagrantfile#L28).
 The nodes connect to each other using K3s with the controller node acting as the K3s server.
 The required helm charts, prometheus and grafana are automatically deployed using ansible playbooks

+### kubectl from local machine
+To control the kubernetes cluster from the local machine, the kube config needs to be transferred.
+Copy /etc/rancher/k3s/k3s.yaml on your machine located outside the cluster as ~/.kube/config.
+Then replace the value of the server field with the IP or name of your K3s server. kubectl can now manage your K3s cluster.
+Check [K3S](https://docs.k3s.io/cluster-access) documentation for more information.